tritonas00/system-tar-and-restore/README.md

 - In the target system, in case of Syslinux, old */boot/syslinux/syslinux.cfg* is saved as */boot/syslinux.cfg-old*.

-- In the target system, if distribution is Fedora and Grub is selected, old */etc/default/grub* is saved as */etc/default/grub-old*.
+- In the target system, if distribution is Fedora (or variant) and Grub is selected, old */etc/default/grub* is saved as */etc/default/grub-old*.

 - In case of UEFI, you must boot in UEFI enviroment to restore a system.
 The script will check if */sys/firmware/efi* exists and act accordingly.
    You must create an [ESP (EFI System Partition)](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface#EFI_System_Partition).